fossfreedom/coverart-search-providers/README.md

     sudo yum install git gettext python-mako python-mutagen python-requests

-what is fedora's equivalent to debian's python-gdbm & python-imaging packages?

 for opensuse:

     sudo zypper in git gettext-runtime python-mako python-mutagen python-requests

-what is opensuse's equivalent to debian's python-gdbm & python-imaging packages ?

 Then install the plugin: